andrew36999/AIDungeon_Exporter/README.md

 Export all your AI Dungeon adventures including story content, plot essentials, author's notes, story cards, instructions if customized, and cover images.

+Fair warning: This program activates all your stories to export them, so after it is done, the order of your most recent stories will be shuffled up completely.
+So if you have over a thousand stories like me, you will notice the order has changed in aidungeon.
+This shouldn't be very relevant or a issue at all as you now have a full dated export in precise order but I think you should be aware of it.

 ## Features

 - **Full Story Export** - All actions/text from your adventures